bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### \<h1> ... \<h6>

-These are header tags, there are intended to be used as a way to present the subject matter of the page.
-Like a newspaper headline. the larger numbers will represent smaller text.
-Imagine 1 is most important and 6 is least.
+These are header tags.
+These are intended to be used as a way to present the subject matter of the page, sort of like a newspaper headline.
+The larger numbers will represent smaller text.
+Imagine 1 is most important and 6 is least important.

 ```html
   <h1>Most Important Headline!</h1>